cesun00/dev-neo/content/crypto/tls-certificates.md

 Historically, OpenSSL first used a structure under `/etc/ssl`, leading to many later softwares errorneously assumes this directory.
 Different distros still use different directories today, but provide `/etc/ssl/*` as a collection of symlinks for compatibility.

+Archlinux follows the convention of Fedora.

+## x509

+TODO.